Lutz Wahl: Biography

 Lutz Wahl was born in Milwaukee, Wisconsin, on November 2, 1869.
-He graduated from the United States Military Academy in 1891.
+He graduated 43rd in a class of 65 from the United States Military Academy in 1891.
 He served with the 5th Infantry in Louisiana and Georgia, and was then assigned as Professor of Military Science at Louisiana State University.
 During the Spanish–American War he served with the 21st Infantry, and was later assigned to mobilize and train volunteer units from Mississippi.

 After an assignment with the 15th Infantry in Plattsburgh, New York, Wahl served in the Philippines from 1899 to 1901.
 Assigned there during the Philippine–American War, Wahl saw action at Guadeloupe Ridge and other battles.
 He performed recruiting duty in Colorado and Louisiana, and then served with the 21st Infantry in Montana.

 He served again in the Philippines again beginning in 1906, Colorado in 1909, and the Philippines again in 1911.
 He was assigned to Fort Monroe, Virginia, and then Madison Barracks, New York.
 He graduated from the United States Army War College in 1916, and served at Eagle Pass, Texas, during and after the Pancho Villa Expedition.

 Wahl was an instructor at the War College until the start of the American entry into World War I in April 1917, when he took command of the 58th Infantry Regiment, which he led during mobilization and training at Gettysburg, Pennsylvania, and Camp Greene, North Carolina.
 He then directed operations for the Army General Staff, after which he commanded the 14th Infantry Brigade, receiving promotion to temporary brigadier general.
 He led the brigade, part of the 7th Division, from training in Texas to embarkation at Camp Merritt, New Jersey, to combat on the Western Front, arriving in time for the final offensive before the armistice with Germany which caused hostilities to cease.
 He received the Army Distinguished Service Medal for his service in the war, with the medal's citation reading: